szczyglis-dev/py-gpt/README.md

 Custom providers are stored in `config.json` under the `api_custom_providers` key.
 After saving Settings, they are registered immediately and become available anywhere PyGPT uses the LLM provider registry, including the Models Editor and `Config -> Models -> Import`.
 The importer obtains the model list from the provider's OpenAI-compatible `/models` endpoint.

 Models assigned to a custom provider use the native OpenAI Python SDK with the **Chat Completions API** in normal Chat mode.
-In **Chat with Files (LlamaIndex)** and LlamaIndex-based flows, PyGPT uses the LlamaIndex `OpenAILike` wrapper and automatically reuses the same provider-level API base URL and API key.
+When Chat is routed through RAG and in other LlamaIndex-based flows, PyGPT uses the LlamaIndex `OpenAILike` wrapper and automatically reuses the same provider-level API base URL and API key.
 You do not need to duplicate them in LlamaIndex `**kwargs` or `ENV`.
 Custom runtime providers intentionally use Chat Completions compatibility; they do not enable the OpenAI Responses API.

 Once the provider is saved, import its models from `Config -> Models -> Import`, or create/edit a model manually and select the custom provider from the provider list.
 Model-specific `API base` / `API key` values in the Models Editor, when provided, override the custom provider values for that model.